openbullet/openbullet2-docs/docs/proxies/proxies-for-config-makers.md

 ---
-sidebar_label: 'Proxies in configs'
+sidebar_label: 'Proxies for Config Makers'
 sidebar_position: 5
 ---

-# Proxies in Configs
+# Proxies for Config Makers

 ### Keycheck block
 The keycheck block can be used to alter the end status of a bot.
 For example, when using proxies, you might want to use a `BAN` keychain, to specify the conditions that will result in a proxy getting banned.